 Looking for inspiration?
-Here are a few ideas I have for your research project in sport science.
+Here are a few ideas I have for your research project in sport science - a school science project, honors or PhD project?
 I would love to know if you did follow up with any of these ideas.

-I have created a questionnaire to measure fitness.
-You could determine someone's fitness without doing any testing, relying solely on replies to a simple questionnaire that could be completed in minutes.
-The format needs a bit of work, but it could form the basis of a research project, using testing to validate such a questionnaire.
+I have created a questionnaire to measure fitness, though it has not been scientifically validated.
+With this test, you could determine someone's fitness without doing any physical testing, relying solely on replies to a simple questionnaire that could be completed in minutes.
+The format needs a bit of work, but it could form the basis of a research project, using actual fitness testing to validate such a questionnaire.

 RPE Hand Scale

 I have created a 5-point rating of perceived exertion scale, using only hand signals.
 For this RPE Scale, the subject just holds up the fingers of their hand to indicate the intensity level - from 1 to 5.
 The advantages of this scale over the popular Borg RPE scales are that it is simple, non-verbal and based on the 5-point Likert scale.
 This scale has not been scientifically tested and validated, so there is an opportunity for someone to conduct research on this topic.

 Beep Testing for the Deaf

 I am unaware of any fitness tests designed specifically for the deaf.
 Although deaf people can perform many fitness tests without modification, a very common test of aerobic fitness, the beep test, relies on audio signals so is not easy for deaf people to take part.
 Once you create the modified testing equipment, it will need to be validated.
 You will need access to some deaf athletes, there is a potential partner as discussed in a Topend Sports newsletter.
 See more Beep Test Research Ideas.

 Effect of Environmental Conditions on Fitness Testing Results